 C/C++ source code navigation using toks (similar to CTags and Cscope)

-Easy to use source code navigation for C/C++ using toks as indexing backend.
+Easy to use source code navigation for C/C++ using ripgrep and toks as indexing backend.

-- ctrl-l + ctrl-s : Lookup any identifier
+- ctrl-l + ctrl-s : Lookup all locations of a symbol

-- ctrl-l + ctrl-d : Lookup definitions of identifier
+- ctrl-l + ctrl-d : Lookup only definitions of a symbol

-- ctrl-l + ctrl-e : Lookup declarations of identifier
+- ctrl-l + ctrl-e : Lookup only declarations of a symbol

-- ctrl-l + ctrl-r : Lookup references to identifier
+- ctrl-l + ctrl-r : Lookup only references to a symbol

 When using any of the lookup commands, the results will be presented in a quick panel with 3 lines of information for each result: